arkane-systems/wsl-transdebian/README.md

 # wsl-transdebian
-Backup repository for WSL-only apt packages.
+A repository for WSL-only apt packages.

 This includes packages for multiple distributions which use apt packages, not merely Debian.
 Currently supported are: